SubSonic-Core/SubLight/SubLight.Documentation/articles/architecture.md

 ﻿# SubLight Architecture

-SubLight is a hybrid resource orchestration layer that unifies data access, caching, and consistency across distributed services.
-It is not a traditional ORM, nor a cache manager, nor a service mesh—but it borrows from each to create a stateless, extensible framework for backend systems that demand clarity, composability, and scale.
+SubLight is a distributed object coordinator—a stateless orchestration framework that unifies identity, caching, access intent, and telemetry across SQL, NoSQL, and in-memory stores.

 ## Purpose